ethereum/consensus-specs/specs/phase0/validator.md

 * Maintain advertisement of the randomly selected subnets in their node's ENR `attnets` entry by setting the randomly selected `subnet_id` bits to `True` (e.g. `ENR["attnets"][subnet_id] = True`) for all persistent attestation subnets
 * Set the lifetime of each random subscription to a random number of epochs between `EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION` and `2 * EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION]`.
 At the end of life for a subscription, select a new random subnet, update subnet subscriptions, and publish an updated ENR

+*Note*: When preparing for a hard fork, a validator must select and subscribe to random subnets of the future fork versioning at least `EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION` epochs in advance of the fork.
+These new subnets for the fork are maintained in addition to those for the current fork until the fork occurs.
+After the fork occurs, let the subnets from the previous fork reach end of life with no replacements.

 ## How to avoid slashing

 "Slashing" is the burning of some amount of validator funds and immediate ejection from the active validator set.
 In Phase 0, there are two ways in which funds can be slashed: [proposer slashing](#proposer-slashing) and [attester slashing](#attester-slashing).
 Although being slashed has serious repercussions, it is simple enough to avoid being slashed all together by remaining _consistent_ with respect to the messages a validator has previously signed.